Labor Laws Concerning Migrants in Bahrain

 The following document is in reference to Bahrain’s Labor Law that governs workers in the private sectors.
 If you work in a private company, you are entitled to receive the rights guaranteed by the labor Law.

 There are exceptions.
 If you are a domestic worker (working in a private house as a maid or gardener), a civil servant, or an employee in public legal entities that are subject to the Civil or Military Service Regulations, you do not fall under the protection of the labor Law.
 This means in terms of work, you are only protected by what is mentioned in the contract with the employer, which is enforceable through a civil court.
-There are certain mandates for domestic workers, listed in Section II.

 1. Should I be charged recruitment fees?